Dragon: The Bruce Lee Story

 Dragon: The Bruce Lee Story is a 1993 American biographical drama film directed by Rob Cohen.
-The film stars Jason Scott Lee, with a supporting cast including Lauren Holly, Nancy Kwan and Robert Wagner.
+The film stars Jason Scott Lee, with a supporting cast including Lauren Holly, Nancy Kwan, and Robert Wagner.
 The film follows the life of actor and martial artist Bruce Lee (Jason) from his relocation to the United States from Hong Kong to his career as a martial arts teacher, and then as a television and film actor.
-It also focuses on the relationship between Bruce and his wife Linda Lee Cadwell, and the racism to which Bruce was subjected.
+It also focuses on the relationship between Bruce and his wife Linda, and the racism to which Bruce was subjected.

 The primary source of the screenplay is Cadwell's 1975 biography Bruce Lee: The Man Only I Knew.
 Other sources include Robert Clouse's book Bruce Lee: The Biography and research by Cohen, including interviews with Cadwell and Bruce's son, Brandon Lee.
 Rather than a traditional biographical film, Cohen decided to include elements of mysticism and to dramatise fight scenes to give it the same tone as the films in which Bruce starred.
 Dragon was filmed primarily in Hong Kong, Los Angeles and San Francisco.

-Dragon: The Bruce Lee Story received generally positive reviews, with critics typically finding it entertaining despite criticisms of its veneration of Bruce.
+Dragon: The Bruce Lee Story received generally positive reviews, with critics finding it entertaining despite criticisms of its veneration of Bruce.
 Jason was widely praised for his performance.
 The film was a commercial success and its revenue exceeded box office averages for biographical films, which was attributed to its romantic themes and its appeal to people outside the traditional kung fu film audience.
 A video game adaptation of the same name was released the following year.
 Dragon is dedicated to Brandon, who died several weeks before its release.